ikotarac/redux-scope/README.md

 }
 ```

-✨ All reducers in a child scope are combined together using `combineReducers` before merging with reducers that belong to the parent scope
+✨ All reducers in a child scope are combined together using `combineReducers` before being merged with reducers that belong to the parent scope

-✨ combined child reducers appear in the part of the state named by the scope they belong to, in this case `favorites-scope`
+✨ This combined reducer is named after the scope it belongs to, in this case `favorites-scope`

 ### Scopes can be nested in any arrangement